Publications

 Force Majeure Brochure

-This brochure was published in 2019.
+Published 2019.
 It outlines the mission and philosophy of the Center for the Study of the Force Majeure.
 It summarizes some ongoing projects and promotes the fundamental goals of the organization.

 Sensorium: The Voice of the World Ocean